The first month of the autumn,

 UV index

-February through September, with an average maximum UV index of 12.
-A UV Index of 11, and more, symbolizes an excessive health risk from unprotected exposure to Sun's UV rays for ordinary individuals.
+February through September, with an average maximum UV index of 12, are months with the highest UV index in N'Djamena.
+A UV Index of 11, and more, symbolizes an extreme health hazard from unprotected exposure to Sun's UV rays for average individuals.

-Note: The average daily UV index of 12 in September transform into the following instructions:
+Note: In September, a daily UV index of 12 turns into the following recommendations: